With mCommerce sales expected to reach $534.18 billion in 2024, more appreneurs are exploring the…

 The modularity of composable platforms puts their customizability a cut above the rest.
 Plug-and-play PBCs allow you to select and upgrade individual components whenever your business requirements change.
 These websites are as scalable and agile as it gets.

 Headless architecture doesn’t quite have the same level of flexibility.
 But you still have the freedom to modify the most important part of your website: the user experience.
-With a scalable frontend, you can tailor every touchpoint for a unique and accessible user journey.
+With a scalable frontend, you can incorporate current eCommerce trends into every touchpoint for a unique user journey.

 Integration Complexity